MSc Petroleum EngineeringSouthwark Campus

 As a graduate of the MSc in Petroleum Engineering your profile will match the needs in different areas of oil and gas production, and reservoir engineering in large companies, which offer attractive graduate programmes, and in medium and small operating and consulting companies.

 Our vocational approach will make you an attractive prospect to employers – you’ll understand the theory, but also be able to apply your learning and skills to the workplace with confidence.

 We are University of the Year for Graduate Employment for the second year in a row - The Times and Sunday Times Good University Guide 2018, 2019.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes:

 - An online board where you can see a wide range of placements: part-time, full-time or voluntary.
 You can also drop in to see our Job Shop advisers, who are always available to help you take the next step in your search.

 - Our Careers Gym offering group workshops on CVs, interview techniques and finding work experience, as well as regular presentations from employers across a range of sectors.

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

-The Energy Institute (EI) is the professional body for the energy industry delivering good practice and professionalism across the depth and breadth of the sector.
+The course is accredited by Energy Institute under licence from the UK regulator, the Engineering Council.
+The Energy Institute is the professional body for the energy industry delivering good practice and professionalism across the depth and breadth of the sector.

 LSBU gained approval for the creation of the Society of Petroleum Engineers (SPE) Student Chapter in March 2007.
 The interaction with SPE-London allows our students to attend specialised conferences related to the oil industry, and also to have invited speakers from the industry, delivering presentations on relevant topics.